BdR76/CSVLint/docs/readme.md

 Note that you can also right-click the radio buttons to deselect them.
-By not selecting any of the options and checking the "Remove original column" you can press OK to simply remove the selected original column.
+By not selecting any of the options and checking the "Remove original column" you can press OK to simply delete the selected original column.
+Although it's easier and recommended to delete and reorder columns using the `Select Columns` dialog instead.

 Analyse data report
 -------------------